panjf2000/goproxy/README.md

 ## goproxy

-goproxy is a load-balancing, reverse-proxy server implemented in go, supporting cache( by redis).
+goproxy is a load-balancing, reverse-proxy server implemented in go, supporting cache( in memory or Redis).
 As a load-balancing server, it supports 4 algorithms: Randomized Algorithm, Weight Round Robin Algorithm, Power of Two Choices (P2C) Algorithm, IP Hash Algorithm, Consistent Hashing with Bounded Loads Algorithm, besides, goproxy can dominate the http requests: filtering and blocking specific requests and even rewriting them.

 Sometimes your program needs to call some third party API and wants to customize the responses from it, in that case, goproxy will be your great choice.